Connecticut Pale Ale

-I can’t add any more pictures to it, as I’ve run out of room.
+I can’t add any more pictures to it, as I’ve run out of memory.
 (Yes, I did add a block of RAM years ago).
 That’s because with new digital camera memory cards, I take much, MUCH bigger pictures.
 It crashes every 20 minutes or so and the browsers crash even more often.

 I’ve been writing CTMQ under these dire conditions for a while now, loathe to spend the money on a new computer.
 Wait, that’s not true.
 I just didn’t want to bother with the research and difficult decisions.

 I’ve been triaging for weeks now, backing up everything I can and saving off all the pictures and articles and videos and stuff.
 I am ready for change.
 I am ready to go fully portable and no longer have a desktop.

 Wait, what?
 What’s this page about?
 Connecticut Pale Ale?
 Oh yeah…

 So I knew about this beer and upon seeing it for sale at the Spigot, I bought a bottle and took the picture you see here in the fake-brick background.
 Classy.
 I also noted that they had the same beer on tap – prominently placed at the center tap right in front of the area patrons stand to order.
 Wow, not sure if that was just happenstance or the result of a favor or what, but that’s pretty cool for a contract brewed ale from a southern Connecticut brewpub.

 West coast invented, East coast perfected!
 Our East coast pale is brewed with the finest malts available, giving this pale ale a strong malt backbone to hold up to an incredible pound-per-barrel of Cascade and Chinook hops.
 A distinctive flavor and aroma of spicy grapefruit and soft smoke will leave you begging for more!